docwhat/website/content/posts/2007-09-23-site-redesign.md

 Previously, I had a modified copy of the default WP 2.x theme (which is based on Kubric theme).
 It was reasonable markup, but I spent a lot of time modifying the classes and adding containers to hang my CSS off of.
-In addition, tracking the changes to the default theme was a pain.<!-- more -->
+In addition, tracking the changes to the default theme was a pain.

 As I read through [CSS Mastery](https://amzn.to/2I3YKXd) I realized that there were significantly better ways to do the markup that would allow even more